msolorio/workout_app/README.md

 <br>

-Handled data persistence with Apollo GraphQL and maintained a local cache of user's data with Redux for data reads.
+Handled data persistence with Apollo GraphQL and maintained a local cache of user data in Redux for data reads.
 - Nearly instantaneous performance for data reads.
-- Decreased load on the server.
+- Decreased load on the server based on app use.

 <br>